mmofish/mmofish_prelaunch/README.md

 ## Heroku

-mmofish-production is deployed from the production branch.
+mmofish-production is deployed from the production branch.  remote 'production' --app mmogish-production

 ## License